alex/zero_buffer/docs/api-reference.rst

         The same as :meth:`bytes.rstrip` except it returns a :class:`BufferView` (and not a :class:`bytes`).

+    .. method:: write_to(fd)

+        :param int fd: A file descriptor.
+        :return int: Number of bytes written.
+        :raises OSError: on an error writing to the file descriptor.

+        Writes the contents of the buffer to a file descriptor.
+Note that the number of bytes written may be less than the number of bytes in the buffer view.

 .. class:: BufferCollator

     A buffer collator is a collection of :class:`BufferView` objects which can be collapsed into a single :class:`BufferView`.

+    .. method:: __len__()

+        Returns the sum of the lengths of the views inside the collator.

     .. method:: append(view)